 The Waterman, Watkins history says that he "came of a German ancestry, and by diligent study made himself master of the language so that he could write and speak it with ease and fluency.
 This, in a community where the German language was generally spoken, gave him another strong hold upon the hearts of the people..."

-In the 1860s and '70s, Baer bought the farms of John and Catharine Ream's nephews John Minerd (1864), Jacob Minerd III (1865), Charles Minerd (1868) and Henry A. Miner (1870) so he could obtain their mineral rights.
+In the 1860s and '70s, while still in private practice, Baer bought the farms of John and Catharine Ream's nephews John Minerd (1864), Jacob Minerd III (1865), Charles Minerd (1868) and Henry A. Miner (1870) so he could obtain their mineral rights.
 When a discrepancy arose over the boundaries of one of the farms, Baer in 1871 obtained consents from a number of our cousins, including Joel Minerd, who did not own land but had a legal right as a Minerd heir.

 ~ Anniversary Celebrations ~